 Mastering Collaboration On Remote Teams

 On any remote team, collaboration isn't going to be perfect.
-While all of these tools are strong options to help improve collaboration, there's no silver bullet that's going to transform how your team works together.
-However, that technology is well on its way.
+These tools are strong options to help improve collaboration and begin to transform how your team works together.